danny15ca/table-in-pdf-scraper/README.md

-# Table in PDF Scraper
+# Tables in PDF Scraper

 A small tool that converting tables in a pdf file to a single csv file.